fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 )

 //
-// Widget code starts here.
+// Widget code starts here
 //
-// A Theamed text widget.
+// A text widget with theamed background and foreground
 //
 type MyWidget struct {
 	widget.BaseWidget        // Inherit from BaseWidget